 The program was approved by the American Medical Association Council on Medical Education and Hospitals in 1951.
-Until 1954, students’ degrees stated double designation – Occupational Therapy and Home Economics for women, Occupational Therapy and Industrial Arts for men.
-In 1954, a Bachelor of Science Degree in Occupational Therapy was approved by the governing board, and students were able to declare a single major in occupational therapy.
+Until 1954 students’ degrees stated double designation – Occupational Therapy and Home Economics for women, Occupational Therapy and Industrial Arts for men.
+In 1954 a Bachelor of Science in occupational therapy was approved by the governing board and students were able to declare a single major in occupational therapy.

-From 1962 to 1975, the program included an off-campus component at the University of Colorado Health Sciences Center or Denver General Hospital; students spent one quarter in Denver, where much of their application classwork was done.
-Since 1976, all courses have been offered on campus through lectures, recitation, and labs.
+From 1962 to 1975 the program included an off-campus component at the University of Colorado Health Sciences Center or Denver General Hospital.
+Students spent one quarter in Denver where much of their application classwork was done.
+Since 1976 all courses have been offered on campus through lectures, recitation and labs.
 Fieldwork requirements are completed at a variety of settings throughout the nation and internationally.

-In 1983 the name of the College of Home Economics was changed to the College of Human Resource Sciences to better reflect its departments, including occupational therapy.
+In 1983 the name of the College of Home Economics was changed to the College of Human Resource Sciences to better reflect its departments including occupational therapy.

 In 2013 the College of Applied Human Sciences changed its name to College of Health and Human Sciences.
-The decision to add the word "health" to the College was based on the term's holistic meaning of physical, mental, and social well-being and the alignment of those factors with the College's disciplines.
+The decision to add the word "health" to the college was based on the term's holistic meaning of physical, mental, and social well-being and the alignment of those factors with the college's disciplines.